fYYw/Satire/data/README.md

 Dataset for the paper

-**Satirical News Detection and Analysis using Attention Mechanism and Lingusitci Features**
+**Satirical News Detection and Analysis using Attention Mechanism and Linguisitc Features**

 ## Getting Started

-Current, the dataset is hosted at [Mendeley](http://www.mendeley.com).
+Currently, the dataset is hosted at [Mendeley](http://www.mendeley.com).

 Please download the data from [Here](https://data.mendeley.com/datasets/hx3rzw5dwt/draft?a=377d5571-af17-4e61-bf77-1b77b88316de).